pmuellner/supporttheunderground/README.md

 # Support the Underground: Characteristics of Beyond-Mainstream Music Listeners

-This reposity includes python scripts, ipython-notebooks and data necessary for reproducing the publication:
+This reposity includes python scripts and ipython-notebooks necessary for conducting analyses on the LFM-BeyMS dataset, available via Zenodo https://doi.org/10.5281/zenodo.3784765

-TODO

 ## Files
 To reproduce our results, the python scripts and ipython-notebooks must be executed in following order: